 Torrens University supports the needs of all our students to ensure they all have an equal opportunity for success.
 We are committed to creating a culture that both welcomes and embraces diversity (on campus and online).
-This commitment extends to include staff, students and community who are sexually diverse and have diverse gender identities, including, but not limited to Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Allied.
+This commitment extends to include staff, students and community who are sexually diverse and have diverse gender identities, including, but not limited to Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual.

-Torrens University wants to inspire, ensure and support all staff and students to live their true selves, know they are included and welcomed in the the Torrens Community.
+Torrens University wants to inspire, ensure and support all staff and students to live their true selves, know they are included and welcomed in the Torrens Community.